uday1331/HotZone/README.md

 ## Setting up the development environment:

 ### Setting up the backend:

+:warning:  Make sure you have a `.env` file in your local `HotZone` directory (project root).
+This should contain the following environment variables: DEPLOYMENT_URL, DATABASE_URL, DEBUG & SECRET_KEY.

 1. Change directory to `HotZone/server`.
 2. Install all dependencies from `requirements.txt` using `pip install -r /path/to/requirements.txt`